What happened at WIPP in February 2014

 As a result of the February events -- the February 5 salt haul truck fire and the February 14 radiological release -- the Department of Energy (DOE) established two Accident Investigation Boards (AIB) to assess the WIPP safety systems programs and processes at the federal and contractor levels.
 These investigations include analysis of training and qualifications, maintenance, and emergency management response to the events.
 The AIBs use a rigorous process to investigate events that had, or potentially could have had, a negative impact on employees, the public or the environment.
 The DOE Carlsbad Field Office and its contractor, Nuclear Waste Partnership, made every aspect of WIPP operations available to the investigation teams.
 The AIBs develop Judgments of Need (JON) that form the basis for corrective actions designed to prevent the recurrence of events.
 DOE Headquarters, the Carlsbad Field Office and Nuclear Waste Partnership will develop and implement these corrective actions as part of the recovery process.
 The AIB report on the haul truck fire was issued March 7, 2014.

-The DOE AIB also conducted an investigation of the February 14 radiological event at WIPP.
-Their report is being issued in two phases.
+The AIB report on the radiological event is being issued in two phases.
 Phase I focuses on the release of radioactive material from the underground to the environment and the follow-on response to the release.
 The Phase I AIB report was released April 24, 2014.
 To view the report, click on the following link.

 - Accident Investigation Report on February 14 Radiological Event (Phase 1)

 - Accident Investigation Summary Slides